myelintek/documentation/user/mlops.rst

         A pipeline run may be delayed for a while if the system is busy on processing other labs or pipeline runs.

-We could see the overall pipeline run information and the current status in the pipeline run page.
+We could see the overall pipeline run information and the status in the pipeline run page.

 .. image:: /_static/imgs/user/get_started/run_pipeline_1_2.png
     :width: 600